 Can I apply for life insurance during the coronavirus pandemic?

 Yes.
 While the coronavirus is an evolving pandemic, it shouldn’t affect your ability to apply for life insurance.
+Many life insurers have started including coronavirus-related questions during the health questionnaire or exam part of the application, so you’ll need to disclose whether you tested positive for coronavirus or were treated or hospitalized.

-However, your insurance company might postpone your application if you’re exhibiting COVID-19 symptoms, or have recently visited any destinations with Level 4 travel warnings from the Centers for Disease Control and Prevention (CDC).
+Your insurance company might postpone your application if you’re exhibiting COVID-19 symptoms, or have recently visited any destinations with Level 4 travel warnings from the Centers for Disease Control and Prevention (CDC).

 The time you’ll have to wait for coverage varies, so ask your insurer about the timeframe.
 Your insurer will likely require you to be back in the US for weeks or months before they approve your policy to ensure you haven’t caught the coronavirus.